corihuang/fridge/content/Map screen design.md

->[!
-Overview ]
+>[!info] Overview
-This doc describes the requirements for the map screen, which includes:
+> This doc describes the requirements for the map screen, which includes:
 > 1. Basecamp
 > 2. Level Map (aka World Map)
 >